 - Emergency Medical Technician – all members become Maryland-state certified EMTs

-- FEMA training – all members are trained in national incident management and integrated emergency command
+- FEMA On-Line training – all members are trained in national incident management and integrated emergency command

 After completing the basic training, Junior Members can pursue advanced training in: